lamisChebbi/GenkitRecipesApp/APP_CREATION_GUIDE.md

   model: 'googleai/gemini-2.5-flash',
 });
 ```
-This configures Genkit to use the Google AI provider and sets `gemini-2.5-flash` as the default model for our AI tasks.
+This configures Genkit to use the Google AI provider and sets `gemini-2.5-flash` as the default model for any AI tasks that don't explicitly specify one.

 ### Step 2: Define the AI Logic with a "Flow"